 Next inspect the utility bills.
-Energy Star reports that the typical family spends about $2,200 a year in utility bills.
-Hiring a professional to perform an energy audit of the house can cut costs down.
-This audit will reveal the reasons for high energy bills.
-The audits provide recommendations for ways to can reduce utility bills as well.
+Energy Star reports that the typical family spends about $2,060 a year in utility bills.
+If you think your bill is too high, you can hire a professional to conduct an energy audit on your home and recommend ways to reduce utility bills

 Want to spend less heating and cooling?
 Upgrade the thermostats.
 Programmable thermostats can help regulate when the heating and cooling turn on and off.
 These handy devices can save families up to 20 percent a year on heating and cooling bills according to Energy Star.
 The thermostats are not expensive and pay for themselves quickly.

 Replacing inefficient incandescent light bulbs with CFL bulbs further cut energy costs.
 CFL bulbs last longer than incandescent bulbs, meaning less money is spent on replacing burned-out lights.
 Reducing the wattage on light bulbs reduces costs as well.

 Energy Star-certified products – which are guaranteed to consume less energy – and may qualify for government tax breaks, are another way to save on utility bills.
 Federal and state governments offer tax breaks for homeowners who install solar panels, geothermal heating units, low-flow plumbing fixtures and other green products.
 Search out and take advantage of these tax breaks and start saving.